 \subsection{Contribution}

-Our contributions can be summarized as follows: \begin{itemize} \item we provide a general framework for the realization of controlled quantum gates through superposed orders of single-qubit unitaries; \item we prove that this framework enables the \textit{deterministic} realization of any two-qubit controlled gate; \item we specialize the framework for two-qubit controlled gates widely used in quantum computing, including $\mathtt{CNOT}$, $\mathtt{CZ}$, and the \textit{universal} Barenco gate. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item we provide a general framework for the realization of controlled quantum gates through superposed orders of single-qubit unitaries; \item we prove that this framework enables the \textit{deterministic} realization of any two-qubit controlled gate; \item we specialize the framework for two-qubit controlled gates widely used in quantum computing, including $\mathtt{CNOT}$, $\mathtt{CZ}$, and the \textit{universal} Barenco gate.
+Furthermore, we extend the implementation of controlled gates to $d$-dimensional systems. \end{itemize}

-We note that the relevance of our work can be linked to the photonic computing domain.
+We note that the relevance of our work can be linked to the photonic computing domain considering physical implementations of the quantum switch are mostly photonic.
 As a matter of fact, photonic quantum gates are either probabilistic or based on pre-shared multipartite-entangled states, as discussed in Section~\ref{sec:2.1}.
-Conversely, our framework enables deterministic implementation of universal quantum computation, by exploiting only single-qubit gates without the need of pre-sharing large entangled states.
-And we do hope that this manuscript can fuel further research -- both theoretical and experimental -- about the powerful setup enabled by superposed orders of quantum gates for photonic quantum computing.
+Conversely, our framework enables the deterministic implementation of universal quantum computation by exploiting only single-qubit gates, without requiring pre-shared large entangled states.
+This approach provides a solid foundation for further theoretical investigations and experimental validations aimed at exploring superposed orders of quantum gates for photonic quantum computing.